 Their relevant entries have been interlinked via semantic annotation of the connectives according to the PDTB 3 sense taxonomy and statistical information of translation possibilities from the Czech and German parallel data of the Intercorp project.
 The lexicon is, as far as we know, the first bilingual inventory of connectives with linkage on the level of individual entries.

-GeCzLex will be released in December 2019, as a freely available resource under the Creative Commons License.
+GeCzLex was released in December 2019, as a freely available resource under the Creative Commons License.

 Rysová Kateřina, Poláková Lucie, Rysová Magdaléna, Mírovský Jiří: Lexicon of Czech and German Anaphoric Connectives.
 Data/software, Charles University, Prague, Czech Republic, http://hdl.handle.net/11234/1-3075, Dec 2019